-The project aimed to enable the growth of JMA by integrating and reengineering its processes and through establishing a niche capability in BIM, both with its clients and through the supply chain.
-BIM implementation and adoption is planned through the stages summarized in Table 1.
+The project aimed to enable the growth of John McCall Architects by integrating and reengineering its processes and through establishing a niche capability in BIM, both with its clients and through the supply chain.
+BIM implementation and adoption is planned through the stages summarized in table 1 below.

-It aimed not only to implement BIM and therefore assess the degree of the successful implementation, but rather to position this within the context of value-added offerings that can help the company place itself at the high-end knowledgebased terrain of the construction sector.
+It aimed not only to implement BIM and therefore assess the degree of the successful implementation, but rather to position this within the context of value-added offerings that can help the company place itself at the high-end knowledge-based terrain of the construction sector.
 Therefore, it adopts a socio-technical view for BIM adoption in that it does not only consider the implementation of technology but also considers the socio-cultural environment that provides the context for its implementation.